jfcloutier/karma_system/design_notes/plans.md

 Since observations by the CA are experiences held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running mototrs etc.

-The task of constructing an affordance -in order to impact an experience held by the CA- consists in deciding which supporting and observed umwelt experiences to impact and how.
+The task of constructing a plan -in order to impact an experience held by the CA- consists in deciding which supporting and observed umwelt experiences to impact and how.

-There will likely be different combinations of supporting experiences that could be impacted and thus there could be many alternate affordances to choose from.
+There will likely be different combinations of supporting experiences that could be impacted and thus there could be many alternate plans to choose from.

-The causal theory, a model of the generative processes causing these observations, informs the CA in the construction of hopefully effective affordances by anticipating their consequences.
+The causal theory, a model of the generative processes causing these observations, informs the CA in the construction of hopefully effective plans by anticipating their consequences.

 To recap, the CA can seek to impact an experience it holds by impacting supporting experiences held in its umwelt.
 This is achieved indirectly by the CA directing its umwelt to find a way to impact these supporting experiences in prescribed ways (initiate vs persist vs terminate).